need an open source sed(1) replacement

 xpg4 sed handles multibyte characters properly (as long as they don't have embedded NULLs!)

 I think we can reasonably eliminate the legacy sed with a POSIX compliant sed.

-Updated by Garrett D'Amore over 3 years ago
+Updated by Garrett D'Amore about 4 years ago

 - Status changed from New to Resolved